corda/token-sdk/README.md

 ## What is the token SDK?

-The tokens SDK exists to make it easy for CorDapp developers to create CorDapps which use tokens.
+The token SDK exists to make it easy for CorDapp developers to create CorDapps which use tokens.
 Functionality is provided to create token types, then issue, move and redeem tokens of a particular type.